Musings By Joschik

 The Hot Wheels Example

 Hot Wheels is now a $1.1 billion brand.
-While Mattel does not publish segment information of how much of that is spend by collectors (versus parents) many conversations with Mattel executives and others in the industry make me believe that measured by value it is around 20% (collectors pay significantly more per average model as they buy many Collector’s Editions).
+While Mattel does not publish segment information of how much of that is spent by collectors (versus parents) many conversations with Mattel executives and others in the industry make me believe that measured by the value it is around 20% (collectors pay significantly more per average model as they buy many Collector’s Editions).
 That would represent $200 million in annual collectible sales in the Primary Market.

 That results in a total of $400 million in sales for Hot Wheels.

 The Collectable & Vintage Toys UK Market Size

 An MBA student analyzed this market for me in September 2006 by looking at sales on eBay, toy fairs, auction houses, and other channels and came to the conclusion that it was valued at £310 million (around $627 million at the time).
 With hindsight, the study missed some sub-markets which I would estimate would have added around 10% of the total market.

 With the US constituting 2/3 of the collectible markets I believe that the UK represents about 1/15th of the worldwide market giving a total value of the Collectible Toy markets to be $10 billion per annum.

 The NPD Group is a market research company that monitors consumer purchase data from over 165,000 stores worldwide.
 In 2012 they reported that Collectors bought around 15% of the total toys and models sold in monitored retail outlets in the US and that the total sales for these retailers were $23bn.

 This does not account for eBay, other online channels, fairs, P2P sales, and auction houses and is a larger number than my prediction (use the $10 billion number calculated earlier, adjust for 2/3 of that to be in the US, and then for all missing channels).